lileeeeee/7700Proj2/README.md

 •	Load the data, build the dataset & dataloader.

-•	Train the RNN model, save checkpoints, and do evaluation (perplexity & BLEU).
+•	Train the model, save checkpoints, and do evaluation (perplexity & BLEU).

 •	Print sample generations to the console.